 Any select fill used under the building should have a liquid limit less than 40 and a plasticity index in between 5 and 20 and be crushed limestone.
 The fill should contain no particles greater than 3 inches in diameter.
-The percent passing U.S. Standard Sieve No. 4 should be in between 40 and 80 percent and Sieve No. 40 passing should be in between 10 and 50 percent.
 The percent passing Sieve No. 200 should be less than 20 percent.

 Crushed limestone with sufficient fines to bind the aggregate together is a suitable select structural fill material.
-The fill materials should be placed in loose lifts not to exceed 8 inches thick (6-inches compacted) and compacted to 95 percent of the maximum dry density as determined by ASTM D 1557 procedure at a moisture content within 2 percent of the optimum water content.
+The fill materials should be placed in loose lifts not to exceed 8 inches thick (6-inches compacted) and compacted to 95 percent of the maximum dry density as determined by ASTM D 698 procedure at a moisture content within 2 percent of the optimum water content.